Linear Precision

 Photography - Courtesy of Cohim

-A structure of Black Willow and a cylinder of raffia and fibres anchors striking flower placements.
+Structure of Black Willow and cylinder of raffia cylinder anchoring striking flower placements

 Banksia, baxteri, Salix nigra, Brunia, Phalaenopsis, Alocasia amazonica, Leucadendron